Clinacuity/CliniDeID/deploy/win/Readme.txt

 On-premises CliniDeID installation instructions for Windows 8.1, 10, and Server 2012 R2.
-Version VERSION_NUMBER, October 21, 2021

-OpenJDK® 17 will be setup as part of this process.
+Version 1.9.0, April 29, 2023

+Java 17 (or greater) should be installed and javaw and java should be in the path

-See https://jdk.java.net/17 for more information on OpenJDK An embedded version of Python 3.8® is included
+See https://jdk.java.net/17 for more information on OpenJDK

 0) Expand (unzip) CliniDeID-Windows.zip by right clicking on it and choosing expand all.
 If you double clicked on the zip file and opened it, then you will need to close that window, right click on the zip file and choose expand.
 1) Start a command prompt.
 This can be done by clicking "Window" and typing "command", "Command Prompt" should be in the list.
 If you get an error that states a command must be run as an administrator, then repeat this but right click on "Command Prompt" and select Run as administrator.
 2) Navigate to where CliniDeID was expanded to, something like 'cd c:\users\yourUser\Desktop\CliniDeID-Windows'
-3) Type 'setupCliniDeID.bat' and hit enter.
-This will unzip Java, specifically OpenJDK 17 and an embedded python
-4) Check total memory in Windows.
-Physical RAM plus virtual memory must be at least 28GB.
+3) Check total memory in Windows.
+Physical RAM plus virtual memory must be at least 24GB.
 To check/change this:
 	a) Go to control panel and select system (you may need to change "View by" to "Small icons" to see it)
 	b) Click on Advanced system settings
 	c) In the new window, select Advanced tab